 What is The Big Prawn?

-The Big Prawn is a 30-feet prawn monument located at 507 River Street, Ballina 2478, NSW, Australia.
+The giant prawn is a 9 metre prawn monument located at 507 River Street, Ballina 2478, NSW, Australia.
 Sitting close to Bunnings Warehouse along River Street, this monument is considered a popular tourist attraction, and to some extent, the symbol of West Ballina.

 Some interesting facts about the Big Prawn

-This gigantic structure weighs approximately 40 tons.
-To put this weight into perspective, a full-grown African elephant weighs up to 6 tons and is often considered the heaviest land animal on earth.
-That said, the Big Prawn weighs as much as six adult elephants!
+This gigantic structure weighs approximately 35 tonnes.
+To put this weight into perspective, a full-grown male African elephant weighs up to 6 tonnes and is often considered the heaviest land animal on earth.
+That said, the prawn weighs as much as six adult elephants!

 To further understand just how huge this sculpture is, here’s a brief background about its construction.